Skip to content

 Split Node

-In the distributed context of this project, gameplay occurs in a decentralized, peer-to-peer network with no central trusted party.
-Instead of connecting to a single authoritative server, players connect directly to each other as equal peers.
-Consequently, every participant runs a self-contained setup that represents a single node in this peer-to-peer topology.
+The project aims for gameplay in a decentralized, peer-to-peer network with no central trusted party.
+In that goal state, players connect directly to each other as equal peers and every participant runs a self-contained node.

 To handle this environment cleanly and securely, the project separates each player's node into two distinct components: a Frontend for visualization and a Backend for computation.
 This division ensures a clean separation of concerns and forms the foundation of our local node architecture.